-We use colloidal solutions of nanoparticles, inorganic oligomers, complex clusters, or quasi-low dimensional nanostructures such as dispersed nanowires or nanosheets, as ‘building blocks’ for the synthesis of nanomaterials.
-These objects, with dimensions of ~0.5 to ~100 nm, are assembled for the construction of nanomaterials.
+Colloidal solutions of complex clusters, low dimensional nanostructures such as dispersed nanowires or nanosheets, or inorganic oligomers, are synthesized and then typically used as ‘building blocks’ for the bottom-up synthesis of oxide and hybrid nanomaterials.

-In recent years, our group has been working on relatively cheap and upscalable methods to pattern functional inorganic materials on micrometer and nanometer scale.
+We have also been working on relatively cheap and upscalable methods to pattern functional inorganic materials on micrometer and nanometer scale.
 Such patterns could find application in electronics, sensors, and energy materials technologies (solar cells, fuel cells, etc.).
 We use soft-lithographic techniques for this purpose and can make single and multiple layer patterns with resolutions down to 100 nm on inch scale.
-Shown below in Figure 2 are a few examples from the work that we carried out with a VIDI research grant (Vernieuwingsimpuls) from the Dutch Science Foundation (NWO).

-Figure 2 (a): Micropatterned surface with oriented ZnO nanorods; (b): PZT pattern with 380 nm wide lines on silicon; (c): Dual layer line pattern consisting of BaTiO3 (bottom layer) and Y-stabilized ZrO2 (2nd layer); (d) Micropatterned surface with clusters of single-crystalline nanowires.
+(a) Micropatterned surface with oriented ZnO nanorods; (b): PZT pattern with 380 nm wide lines on silicon; (c): Dual layer line pattern consisting of BaTiO3 (bottom layer) and Y-stabilized ZrO2 (2nd layer); (d) Micropatterned surface with clusters of single-crystalline ZnO nanowires.

 For more information, please contact Prof. dr. ir.
 André ten Elshof.